-They’re gentle, loving, and loyal and typically don’t display any aggressive characteristics such as growling or snarling unless they feel threatened or triggered.
+They’re gentle, loving, and loyal and typically don’t display aggressive characteristics such as growling or snarling unless they feel threatened or triggered.

-Greyhound puppies will sometimes growl, snap, or snarl playfully, but adult greyhounds will only behave this way if they’re experiencing fear.
+Greyhound puppies sometimes growl, snap, or snarl playfully, but adult greyhounds will only behave this way if they’re experiencing fear.

 If your greyhound is fearful for any reason (for example, as a response to unexpected touch or loud noise, such as fireworks), you can work with them to overcome their fears over time and with patience.

 Let’s review everything you need to know about greyhound aggressiveness and what you can do about it.